Arshdeep00001/ultimate-shell-scripting-linux-guide/08-monitoring/README.md

 - `tail -f /var/log/syslog` – Live monitoring of system logs
 - `journalctl -f` – Live system logs for systemd-based distros
 - `dmesg | tail` – View kernel logs

+We can even integrate Linux servers with monitoring tools like Prometheus and Grafana.
+The monitoring commands can be used for basic system monitoring checks.
+For advanced monitoring capabilities, we need to use Monitoring tools.
+Prometheus can be used for scrapping the metrics and logs from the linux system.
+Grafana can be used to create visual Dashboard to view the metrics and logs in real time and it can also be used to create alerting system.

 ## CPU and Memory Monitoring
 ### Using `top`